autolab/Autolab/docs/features/metrics.md

 #### Archived

 When an instructor adjusts the risk metrics for a course, all instances that were in `contacted` or `resolved` for the outdated risk metrics are placed into `archived`.
-All `new` instances for the outdated risk metrics are dropped.
-As such, all instances in `new`, `contacted`, and `resolved` are consistent with the most up-to-date risk metrics.
+All `pending` instances for the outdated risk metrics are dropped.
+As such, all instances in `pending`, `contacted`, and `resolved` are consistent with the most up-to-date risk metrics.